vnmr/vnmr.github.io/index.md

 perspective can be varied while watching the 3D movie (see related videos).

-This work extends Prof. Florian Willomitzters "Thesis Single Shot 3D Sensing Close to Physical Limits" by researching 3D physicak, information, and computational limits of single-shot 3D sensing
+This work extends Prof. Florian Willomitzters "Thesis Single Shot 3D Sensing Close to Physical Limits" by researching 3D physical, information, and computational limits of single-shot 3D sensing

 **Contribution: In Progress - Real time 3D Reconstruction, Algorithms**